Installing Amper's aggregator

 Aggregator

-(“AG” on device with green screw post connectors on top)
+(“AG” on device with green screw post connector on top)

 CAT5 cable